Senior Service (cigarette): In popular culture

+Patricia Routledge, playing the mundane monologuer Kitty, first originated on Victoria Wood: As Seen on TV, describes the fictional and unseen producer of the supposed television show as stubbing out her Senior Service when they meet.

 Elvis Costello wrote a song titled "Senior Service" in 1979 with many references to smoking a cigarette.

 Mentioned on the Only Fools and Horses episode "The Yellow Peril" as Joan Trotter's brand of cigarette.

 Detective Inspector Harris offers a Senior Service cigarette to Melville Farr in the film Victim (1961).

 In the movie Mortelle randonnée, Isabelle Adjani smokes Senior Service cigarettes.

-In the Still Game episode, “Aff” in 2004, as a consequence of his 80-a-day smoking habit, Winston’s leg became infected, and requires amputated.
-Winston considers himself to be lucky, as he could have ended up with lung cancer.
-He describes his cigarette of choice as “Senior Service, mind, nane o’ your Silkys!”
-As a reference to the difference in the strength of tobacco from Senior Service and Silk Cut.